-Q. Are the trucks only going to be available in the continental US, or will they be available in all 50?
+Are the trucks only going to be available in the continental US, or will they be available in all 50 states?

 You will be able to purchase and receive your Atlis Motor Vehicles XT pickup truck within any of the 50 United States when we begin shipping.

-We do not currently have a plan to sell internationally immediately following the launch.
-We are working on specific proposals for certain international markets and will provide more details in the future.
+We do have a plan to sell internationally but not immediately following the launch.
+We are working on proposals for certain international markets and will provide more details in the future.
 Where we focus our efforts will depend on how successful we are domestically and what the actual demand or opportunity is in other regions.
 Our main focus for now is the U.S. and Canada.

-Today’s charging stations are set up for pull-in, back-out use cases, where the addition of a trailer makes the station unusable or blocks multiple spots.
-The refueling stations built today have had significant time to solve these concerns, which is why we believe that the future of rapid charging will take both forms.
+Today’s charging stations are primarily set up for pull-in, back-out use cases, where the addition of a trailer makes the station unusable or blocks multiple spots or passing traffic.
+The refueling stations built today have had significant time to solve these concerns, and our charging solution will similarly be a pull-through design to accommodate this need.

 Our current plan is to deploy strategically along highway corridors to facilitate city to city travel, in many of the places where Superchargers and other DC fast charge systems exist, while also being strategic in our placements locally to facilitate customers who have purchased and received vehicles.
 We are also looking at partnerships with organizations which can benefit from increased deployments of fast charging systems as partners to share the financial and management burdens.

-Q. I read that you have a patent for batteries, could provide the patent number or a way to verify it?
+I read that you have several patents, could you provide the patent number or a way to verify it?

 We have filed a number of provisional patent applications for all inventions as we work towards the final product solutions.
 Unfortunately, provisional applications are not available for public search.
-We have provisional applications filed related to the cell internal construction, the cell enclosure, the battery pack construction, battery cooling system and more.
+We have provisional applications filed related to the cell internal construction, the cell enclosure, the battery pack construction, battery cooling system, body components, and more.

 We fully expect to comply with highway and insurance safety requirements as mandated for a vehicle in this class as outlined by, but not limited to, the National Highway Traffic Safety Administration (NHTSA), Federal Motor Vehicle Safety Standards (FMVSS), or the Society of Automotive Engineers (SAE) test and performance requirements.
 As our team continues to grow, we will begin seeking out expertise in the development of a safe and reliable vehicle, using both internal experts as well as external expertise through partnerships to ensure that we meet all safety requirements.

-Similar to an ICE vehicle, available range when towing a trailer or carrying a significant payload in the bed of the pickup truck will be reduced.
+Similar to an internal combustion engine (ICE) vehicle, available range when towing a trailer or carrying a significant payload in the bed of the pickup truck will be reduced.
 We understand this impact and are working to ensure that available ranges when towing a trailer is competitive with your experiences in an ICE vehicle today.
 Pickup trucks are working vehicles, and we believe that our vehicles should perform as close to, or better than, the capabilities of an ICE vehicle as possible.
 No compromises.